Ahmad Shah Durrani: First Khorasan campaign (1749–1751)

 Between 1749 and 1750, after his second invasion of India, Ahmad Shah launched his first campaign into Khorasan.
 Intent on conquering Herat, Ahmad Shah besieged the city for a long period of time until it finally fell in late 1750.
 With the fall of Herat, Ahmad Shah continued his campaign into Khorasan, besieging the fortress of Nun in the viscinity of Mashhad where its governor subsequently surrendered after a short siege.

 Ahmad Shah proceeded into Afsharid territory and initiated the siege of Mashhad, where he remained until November 1750.
 Attempts to storm the city by the Afghans were unsuccessful.
 Historians Jonathan Lee and Hari Ram Gupta state Iranian monarch Shahrokh Shah surrendered to Ahmad Shah personally so he could raise the siege.
 Shahrokh Shah accepted Afghan suzerainty, paying large tribute and releasing members of Ahmad Shah's family.
 However, historian Christine Noelle-Karimi states Ahmad Shah lifted the siege on 10 November, and was intent on returning years later.
 Shahrokh Shah had released a son of Ahmad Shah, possibly being Timur Shah Durrani, or Ahmad Shah's youngest son, Sanjar Mirza.

 Nonetheless, after the siege of Mashhad, Ahmad Shah advanced to Nishapur, which was ruled by the Qara Bayat Amirdom.
 He besieged the city and demanded its surrender, its governor Jafar Khan refused despite only having a few thousand soldiers in the garrison.
 Ahmad Shah ordered the walls to be breached utilizing cannons, and the Afghans broke through.
-However, the defenders of the city had established defenses and a trap, which the Afghans fell into.
+However, the defenders of the city had established defences and a trap, which the Afghans fell into.
 Close-quarters combat began after, in which Jafar Khan was killed.
 His nephew, Abbas Quli, took command of the garrison and repulsed the Afghan forces, inflicting horrific casualties on them, including some 12,000 dead, and thousands more wounded.

 With his army seriously weakened, Ahmad Shah ordered a retreat to Herat.
 The harsh winter weather killed thousands while the Afghans retreated, and Ahmad Shah was forced to leave behind much of his baggage, including his artillery and food supplies.
 When the Afghans reached the Hari Rud river, it was completely frozen.
 Attempting to cross it caused much of the ice to break, killing even more men and sweeping away pack animals for the army.
 Upon the armies' return to Herat, Ahmad Shah faced an assassination conspiracy from Darwish Ali Khan Hazara, the Durrani governor of Herat.
 The conspiracy was quickly quelled, Darwish Ali was imprisoned, and Ahmad Shah appointed Timur Shah as the new governor.